Department of Corrections

 Equal Employment - Raphael Chieke, Director (717) 728-0363

-This office develops and monitors the department’s Equal Employment Opportunity (EEO) programs, monitors contract compliance programs, investigates allegations of discrimination, promotes diverse recruitment activities and develops the department’s Equal Employment Opportunity and Contract Compliance plans.
-It is responsible for developing the bi-annual federal Department of Justice Equal Employment Opportunity plan, the annual Equal Employment Opportunity plan for the Governor’s Office of Administration and the annual Contract Compliance plan for the Department of General Services.
+This office develops and monitors the department’s Equal Employment Opportunity (EEO) programs, monitors contract compliance programs, investigates allegations of discrimination and sexual harassment, monitors equal employment in all personnel transactions and policies and promotes diverse recruitment activities.
+It is responsible for developing the bi-annual Department of Justice, Equal Employment Opportunity plan, the annual Agency Equal Employment Opportunity plan for the Governor’s Office of Administration and the annual Contract Compliance plan for the Department of General Services.

 Health Care - Christopher H. Oppman, MBA, MHA, Director (717) 728-5309